Oliver P. Morton High School

-Oliver P. Morton High School is a public secondary school located in Hammond, Indiana, United States.
-It is part of the School City of Hammond district.
+Oliver P. Morton High School is a public secondary school located in Hammond, Indiana, in the School City of Hammond district.
+It is named for Oliver P. Morton, the 14th Governor of Indiana.

 History

 The school was established in 1937 at its former location on Marshall Avenue in the Hessville section of Hammond.
 It became a four-year school in 1954.
 The current facility opened in 1968.